 Business Asset Tracking Guide

-AnyDB makes it easy to catalog, monitor, and manage physical and digital assets across your organization—from IT equipment and fleet vehicles to software licenses and real estate.
-With flexible templates, smart linking, and structured forms, you can build a robust, relational asset management system tailored to your business needs.
+Use AnyDB to catalog, monitor, and manage physical and digital assets across your organization, from IT equipment and vehicles to software licenses and real estate.
+Start with a practical asset register, then expand it as your operating model grows.

 Here is how: